Toarcian Stage

 What happened during this time?

-• "During the Pliensbachian–Toarcian interval of the Early Jurassic, there is a well-known second order marine extinction that is observable at the species and genus levels.
+"During the Pliensbachian–Toarcian interval of the Early Jurassic, there is a well-known second order marine extinction that is observable at the species and genus levels.
 Ammonite diversity data from successions throughout Europe and parts of the Arctic suggest that this extinction may have been multi-phased with diversity declining over six separate intervals.
-The main-phase of decline begins at the Pliensbachian–Toarcian boundary and extends into the Lower Toarcian, to a level that is correlative with the Tenuicostatum/Serpentinum Zone boundary."
-(Caruthers, Smith, and Gröcke 2013)
+The main-phase of decline begins at the Pliensbachian–Toarcian boundary and extends into the Lower Toarcian, to a level that is correlative with the Tenuicostatum/ Serpentinum Zone boundary."
+(Caruthers, Smith, & Gröcke, 2013)

-• An ambiguous plant from China, Nanjinganthus dendrostyla, referred to as the oldest known angiosperm, although many paleobotanists question the interpretation of these fossils.
+An ambiguous plant from China, Nanjinganthus dendrostyla, referred to as the oldest known angiosperm (Fu et al., 2018; Fu et al., 2020),

 Above: Figure 2 from Fu et al. 2018, showing fossils of Nanjinganthus